kineticstoolkit/kineticstoolkit/README.md

 attempt to provide user-friendly graphical user interfaces (apart from the Player class to visualize 3d kinematics) or other magical blackboxes that process everything automatically.
-It is rather a framework that aims to integrate flexible classes and functions in a way that facilitates research in biomechanics.
-It is addressed mainly to researchers and students in biomechanics, who want to understand and control their data.
+It is rather a framework that aims to integrate flexible classes and functions to facilitate research in biomechanics.
+Although most ktk modules express data using the custom ktk.TimeSeries class, it is still easy to integrate ktk with other environments using pandas Dataframes as intermediary containers, using the TimeSeries' from_dataframe and to_dataframe methods.

+Kinetics Toolkit is addressed mainly to researchers and students in biomechanics, who want to understand and control their data.
 This is why a particular effort is made on API documentation, with examples and tutorials.